Rethinking Discrete Speech Representation Tokens for Accent Generation: Method

-In practice, words vary in both accent-induced pronunciation variation and speaker-specific pronunciation patterns.
-While standard ABX aggregates scores over all valid triplets, we adopt a word selection scheme to improve the sensitivity of accent ABX.
-We first select the 100 most frequent words in the training data, compute ABX scores for each (accent $A$ and $B$, word) combination, and retain the 10\% with the lowest scores as the most accent-discriminative.
-The final accent ABX score is obtained by averaging their ABX scores on the test set.
-The combination selection is performed using continuous features from GenAID \cite{zhong2025accentbox}, a supervised accent identification model fine-tuned from XLSR \cite{babu2021xls}, to ensure effective word selection and a fair comparison among DSRTs.
-See Appendix \ref{sec:abx_combination} for details.
+In practice, words uttered by different speakers differ due to both accent-induced pronunciation variation and speaker-specific pronunciation patterns.
+While standard ABX aggregates scores over all valid triplets, we adopt a word selection scheme to improve the sensitivity of Accent ABX.
+We first select the 100 most frequent words in the training data, compute ABX scores for each (accent $A$, accent $B$, word) combination, and retain the 10\% with the lowest scores as the most accent-discriminative.
+The choice of most frequent words is to ensure there are enough triplets to sample from in Accent ABX, while the selection of most accent-discriminative combinations is to avoid conducting Accent ABX on words that are pronounced similarly in two distinct accents.
+The combination selection is performed using continuous features from GenAID \cite{zhong2025accentbox}, a supervised Accent Identification (AID) model finetuned from XLSR \cite{babu2021xls}, to ensure effective word selection and a fair comparison among DSRTs.